 And if you are into player interactivity, don’t worry, there’s lots of finger pointing and trash talk.
 Taking a tile or purple disc right before another player does just feels so smooth.
 You can really mess up another player’s plans if you think it through.

 Adam and Ben both played for the first time.
 Adam was content to ignore the fight between me and Ben for the 1s and 5s scoring barrels, and instead seemed to just focus on moving up his ingredients.
 It paid off, and he mopped up, doubling our scores.
-That was not too hard, because Ben and I didn’t get our ingredients far enough to score any multipliers, a the death knell for any plan to beat the game.
+That was not too hard, because Ben and I didn’t get our ingredients far enough to score any multipliers, a death knell for any plan to win the game.